Steady-state $\mathit{GI}/\mathit{GI}/\mathit{n}$ queue in the Halfin-Whitt regime: Main results

-We consider the First-Come-First-Serve (FCFS) $GI/GI/n$ queueing model, in which inter-arrival times are independent and identically distributed (i.i.d.) random variables (r.v.s), and processing times are i.i.d. r.v.s. \\ Let $A$ and $S$ denote some fixed r.v.s with non-negative support s.t. $\E[A] = \mu_A^{-1} < \infty, \E[S] = \mu_S^{-1} < \infty$, and $\pr(A = 0) = \pr(S = 0) = 0$.
-Let $\sigma^2_A$ and $\sigma^2_S$ denote the variance of $A$ and $S$, respectively.
-Let $c^2_A$ and $c^2_S$ denote the squared coefficient of variation (s.c.v.) of $A$ and $S$, respectively. \\ We fix some excess parameter $B > 0$, and let $\lambda_n \stackrel{\Delta}{=} n - B n^{\frac{1}{2}}$.
-For $n$ sufficiently large to ensure $\lambda_n > 0$ (which is assumed throughout), let $Q^n(t)$ denote the number in system (number in service $+$ number waiting in queue) at time $t$ in the FCFS $GI/GI/n$ queue with inter-arrival times drawn i.i.d. distributed as $A\lambda_n^{-1}$ and processing times drawn i.i.d. distributed as $S$ (initial conditions will be specified later).
+We fix some excess parameter $B > 0$, and let $\lambda_n \stackrel{\Delta}{=} n - B n^{{1/2}}$.
+For $n$ sufficiently large to ensure $\lambda_n > 0$ (which is assumed throughout), let $Q^n(t)$ denote the number in system (number in service${}+{}$number waiting in queue) at time $t$ in the FCFS $\mathit{GI}/\mathit{GI}/n$ queue with inter-arrival times drawn i.i.d. distributed as $A\lambda _n^{-1}$ and processing times drawn i.i.d. distributed as $S$ (initial conditions will be specified later), independently from the arrival process.
+Note that this scaling is analogous to that studied by Halfin and Whitt in \cite{HW81}, as the traffic intensity in the $n$th system is $1 - B n^{-{1/2}}$ in both settings.
 All processes should be assumed right-continuous with left limits (r.c.l.l.) unless stated otherwise.
 All empty summations should be evaluated as zero, and all empty products should be evaluated as one.